AE Divisional News

 Foreclosures - Cases Assigned to Div.
 AE

-Some trials will continue to be scheduled in Div.
-AW.
-For Division AE cases, motions to continue a hearing or trial currently set in Div.
-AW will be heard on the Division AE UMC calendar (see below for more detailed information regarding UMC hearings).
+Some trials will continue to be scheduled before senior judges.
+For Division AE cases, motions to continue a hearing or trial currently set before a senior judge will be heard on the Division AE UMC calendar (see below for more detailed information regarding UMC hearings).
 ALL MOTIONS TO RESET SALE DATE OR CONTINUE A HEARING OR TRIAL MUST BE SET FOR HEARING PRIOR TO THE SCHEDULED DATE.

-Uncontested Summary Judgment motions will continue to be scheduled online and the motions will be heard by an alternate in judge Div.
-AW.
-At this time, all contested motions are to be scheduled pursuant to the divisional instructions.
+Uncontested Summary Judgment motions will continue to be scheduled online and the motions will be heard by a senior judge.
+Contested motions are to be scheduled pursuant to the divisional instructions.
 Depending on the amount of hearings set, this procedure may change in the future.
 Please check for updates in the future.

 Appointment of Guardian Ad Litem/Administrator Ad Litem: The 15th Judicial Circuit uses a wheel system for appointments of approved attorneys.
 Do NOT send any orders with names of attorneys.
 The section for appointment is to be blank for the court to insert a name, address and phone number.